paintparty/fireworks/README.md

 <!-- - Trace values in `let` bindings and threading macros such as `->`. -->
 - Trace values in threading macros such as `->`, `->>`, `some->`, `some->>`.

-- High or low contrast rainbow brackets (optional).
+- Optional rainbow brackets, in high or low contrast.

 - Makes cljs color printing possible in all dark-mode-themed browser consoles.